St. Johnsbury, Vermont: Retail

 Green Mountain Mall is a shopping mall north of downtown St. Johnsbury on U.S. Route 5.
-The anchor store is JCPenney.
+The anchor store was JCPenney.
 On December 16, 2020, it was announced that JCPenney would be closing as part of a plan to close 15 stores nationwide.
 The store closed in May 2021.

 Medical

 The Northeast Kingdom Human Services aids mental health needs.
 The Northeastern Vermont Regional Hospital is located in the town.

 Culture

 St. Johnsbury is the home of the Fairbanks Museum & Planetarium which opened in 1891 as a gift of Franklin Fairbanks, a businessman, naturalist and philanthropist, to the community.
 His donated collections remain northern New England’s most extensive natural history display, and the National Register-listed building is a splendid example of the Richardsonian Romanesque style.
 The Fairbanks Museum is well known in Vermont for producing the "Eye on the Sky" weather forecast which is broadcast on Vermont Public Radio and Magic 97.7 FM.

 There has been an annual First Night community celebration of the arts on New Year's Eve since 1993.

 The town contains the only National Historic Landmark in the county, as well as the only one in the Northeast Kingdom - the St. Johnsbury Athenaeum.
 The town also contains 13 other places on the list of National Register of Historic Places, the most in Caledonia County or the Northeast Kingdom: